mhano/RegenerativeDistributedCache/README.md

 ### Setup:

-As a static/shared instance or singleton from your IOC container:
+As a static / shared instance or singleton from your IOC container:

 ```C#
 regenerativeCacheManagerSingleton = new RegenerativeCacheManager(